 1. Work with Key Opinion leaders

-The celebrity of a KOL (or Chinese influencers) is the key to attracting people’s attention.
+The celebrity of a KOL (or Chinese influencer) is the key to attracting people’s attention.
 KOLs can be a star, internet celebrities, or simple users.
 Hence, influencers on Xiaohongshu are much more powerful than those on other social media.
 Every single user can become a micro-influencer as long as they’re willing to share their real and comprehensive experiences.
 They often have a huge fan base, who are following closely their activities.
 The content generated greatly affects users purchasing decisions as they are considered more trustworthy than reviews from other platforms or brands.

 Also, KOLs are meeting nowadays Chinese consumers’ ideals quite well.
 In recent years, the Chinese consumer has evolved.
 The days of indiscriminate spending on products are in the past.
 The focus is shifting to prioritizing premium products and living a more balanced, healthy, and family-centric life.
 If you plan to collaborate with an influencer, be sure to find a good person to be the brand representative.

 We know the most effective influencers on Little Red Book and with our experience (and the help of the little Red Book team) we know the top influencers and analyze their Results nonstop.

 2. Create quality posts / Quality Photos

 The quality post includes attractive Pictures, which can be live shots, showing the natural aspect of things.
 Putting a good-looking person in the featured image is a way to attract people’s eyeballs.